cesbo/help/en/book/protocols/hls.md

 ## HLS architecture

-HTTP Live Streaming uses a conventional web server, that implements support for HLS, to distribute audiovisual content and requires specific software to fit the content into a proper format (codec) for transmission in real time over a network.
+HLS uses a conventional web server, that implements support for HLS, to distribute audiovisual content and requires specific software to fit the content into a proper format (codec) for transmission in real time over a network.
 The service architecture comprises:

 - Server
 - Distributor